mkerekes1427/MeatClassifier/README.md

 and testing.
 So, the model would get confused.
 Nevertheless, this project was a good learning experience, and it could be used in a similar fashion for a company who takes automated pictures of the samples and is looking to detect expiration.

+I was concerned that the timestamped black bar in the top left corner of the supplied data images was unduly influencing the model's prediction.
+To test for this, I cropped the photos and retrained the model and tested, yet I still achieved around a 98.6% accuracy although the confusion matrix showed 3 false negatives and 2 false positives as opposed to the original 1 false negative and 4 false positives.
+I realized that the timestamp would be a problem after I had deployed my app.
+Nonetheless, it appears from my Kaggle testing that the accuracy is not significantly affected so I left my Github files and results alone and didn't update them.
+I also didn't redeploy through Heroku.

 Deployment was done with Heroku and these two links were helpful: https://gilberttanner.com/blog/deploying-your-streamlit-dashboard-with-heroku/ https://www.youtube.com/watch?v=nJHrSvYxzjE

 The citation for the dataset and the kaggle link are also included in the web app as well as my Kaggle profile and GitHub repository for this app.